freddiet803/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+		react aims to solve the problem of speed in my opinion. it uses the virtual dom to compare changes from the 'old' dom if information has changed and then updates those components as needed and the state. it aims to prevent uneccessary operations and refreshes

 - [ ] What does it mean to _think_ in react?

+		I believe it means to think in terms of the smallest piece or component and create those to be rendered to the page. these components can be reusable

 - [ ] Describe state.

+		state is can be anything we set it to. it can be an object, or a number or a string.
+It can be a value we retrieve from a database. state is how the information will be displayed or behaves

 - [ ] Describe props.

+		props is just an object representation of parameters we pass into components so the function has access to set certain properties

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+		side effects are a function that effects something outside of its scope. and you can use a useEffect hook to handle side effects and give it a second parameter to run once, or every time a certain state or any variable you choose changes

 ## Project Set Up